-Miss Madison Ann Sampson ’14, ’17 MPA excels at doing her best: UNCG BA in anthropology; a master’s degree in public affairs; volunteer teacher in American Samoa; graduate assistant for UNCG’s Office of Leadership and Service Learning; North Carolina Teaching Fellow; and crowned Miss Black North Carolina USA 2017.
+Miss Madison Ann Sampson ’14, ’17 MPA excels at doing her best: UNCG BA in anthropology; a master’s degree in public affairs; volunteer teacher in American Samoa; graduate assistant for UNCG’s Office of Leadership and Civic Engagement; North Carolina Teaching Fellow; and crowned Miss Black North Carolina USA 2017.

 Her heart for those who face adversity – especially children and refugees – led her to intern for the Black Child Development Institute of Greensboro and the National Conference for Community and Justice, and with the Children’s Defense Fund.

 Sampson experienced significant adversity en route to success, including family financial hardship and intermittent homelessness in Charlotte, North Carolina.
 Her current confidence plays counter-weight to the painful social narrative she recounts from her past:

 “…the narrative I believed about girls that grow up without money or lots of opportunity, that I will never be able to be better than that, that I will always be another poor black girl from the South.”